intel/nauta/docs/user-guide/actions/experiment.md

  ### Synopsis

 Submits training jobs.
-We can use this command to submit single and multi-node training jobs (by passing –t parameter with a name of a multi-node pack), and many jobs at once (by passing –pr/-ps parameters).
+Use this command to submit single and multi-node training jobs (by passing –t parameter with a name of a multi-node pack), and many jobs at once (by passing –pr/-ps parameters).

  ### Syntax

- `dlsctl experiment submit [options] SCRIPT_LOCATION [-- script_parameters]`
+ `nctl experiment submit [options] SCRIPT_LOCATION [-- script_parameters]`

  ### Arguments